telerik/fiddler-everywhere-docs/user-guide/live-traffic/rules.md

 ## Rule of Thumbs

-The following rules of thumb are essential to understand how the Rules Builder executes each rule depending on whether the session is actively captured (ongoing Live Traffic sessions) or running a rule on previously saved sessions.
+The following rules of thumb are essential to understand how the Rules tab executes each rule depending on whether the session is actively captured (ongoing Live Traffic sessions) or running a rule on previously saved sessions.

 _Live Traffic and Rules tab basic guidelines_